 Marketing a brand through several different mediums like messages, calls, emails or newsletters to inform the customer about the products is called drip marketing.
-This is like a reminder to the people about your business.
-It can help enormously to sales team in cultivating leads.
-Even if the customer is not interested in buying a product at the moment, he will buy from you whenever the need necessitates thanks to the knowledge they have of your brand.
+This is like a reminder to people about your business.
+It can help enormously the sales team in cultivating leads.
+Even if the customer is not interested in buying a product at that moment, he will buy from you whenever the need comes up thanks to the knowledge they have of your brand.

-The term drip is derived from the agricultural practice of slowly and consistently dropping water on crops so that they get enough water to grow without soaking in too much of water.
-Drip marketing works in a similar fashion by reminding people and creating awareness just enough to develop interest but not too much to push the customer away.
-It can not only bring back old customers but also create new customers and inform them about any upcoming ventures or offers.
+The term drip is derived from the agricultural practice of slowly and consistently dropping water on crops so that they get enough moisture to grow without flooding them in too much of water.
+Drip marketing works in a similar fashion by reminding people and creating just enough awareness to develop interest, but not too much to push the customer away.
+It cannot only bring back old customers but also create new customers and inform them of any upcoming ventures or offers.

 Technology and Drip Marketing

-Drip marketing has never been this easier as it is now thanks to technology.
+Drip marketing has never been as easy as it is now thanks to technology.
 Many companies use automated phone calls to target customers who have shown interest.
 With one click an email can go to thousands of accounts.
 One post on social media can be seen by tens of thousands of people.

 Implementing a Drip Marketing

 Then comes the phase of segmenting the audience so that the campaign reaches relevant people.
-Design is also part of the strategy because among so many marketing messages and emails, yours need to stand out so a lot of work needs to go into that.
+Design is also part of the strategy because among so many marketing messages and emails, yours needs to stand out so a lot of work must go into that.
 These plans are usually designed for a whole year.
 Lastly, the implementation also hinges on performance.
 You need to continuously monitor your campaign and make your strategy adaptive to any changing consumer behavior or market trends.

 Why Drip Marketing?